dutts/fishslice.net/README.md

-# scrapy.net
+# fishslice

-scrapy.net is a simple web scraper api, built on .NET, docker and Selenium.
+fishslice is a simple web scraper api, built on .NET, docker and Selenium.

 ## Schema